 Two exam papers, which will equal 100% of the course grade.
+Both papers are closed book exams.

 Paper 1: Shakespeare and Post-1914 Literature (50%) [1h 45m]

 Section A - Shakespeare

 You will answer a two-part question on a Shakespeare play (Macbeth, Much Ado About Nothing or Romeo and Juliet).
 You will be required to write in detail about an extract of approximately 30 lines from the play and then to write about how a theme in the extract is explored in the play as a whole.